Menu

 • After the 2020 Tokyo Olympics, Neeraj Chopra, during an interview, stated that his javelin was being used by Arshad Nadeem before the final.
 The statement was blown out of proportion as many believed that Nadeem was tampering with Neeraj’s javelin.
 Later, Neeraj took to Twitter and clarified that athletes often use personal javelins of each other, appealing to everyone to not promote unnecessary propaganda.
 [3]WION

-• In July 2022, he also became the first ever Pakistani to qualify for the final of any event at the World Athletics Championships, Eugene, Oregon.
+• In July 2022, he also became the first ever Pakistani to qualify for the final of any event at the World Athletics Championships, in Eugene, Oregon.
 [4]The Express Tribune Despite carrying an elbow injury, he managed a performance of 86.16 m, his season’s best throw, securing the 5th position.

 • His epic win came on 7 August 2022 when he became the first Pakistani to win a gold medal at the Commonwealth Games in the men’s javelin throw event, becoming the first South Asian to breach the 90m mark.
 [5]The Bridge

-• In an interview, his father, Muhammad Ashraf, mentioned that Arshad Nadeem often finds inspiration for his own athletic performance by watching Neeraj Chopra’s videos on his phone.
+• In an interview, his father, Muhammad Ashraf, mentioned that Arshad Nadeem often finds inspiration for his athletic performance by watching Neeraj Chopra’s videos on his phone.
 [6]The Indian Express